Code

 dnorm(sqrt(sum(diff)))

-Before running LFMCMC, we need to pick the initial parameters (recovery rate = 0.3, transmission rate = 0.3) and choose an epsilon for the kernel function (epsilon = 1.0
+Before running LFMCMC, we need to pick the initial parameters (recovery rate = 0.3, transmission rate = 0.3) and choose an epsilon for the kernel function (epsilon = 1.0).
+We’ll run LFMCMC for 2000 iterations or samples (n_samples = 2000).

 Print the LFMCMC object with a burn-in period of 1,500.